pipe-cd/tutorial/tutorial/content/en/_index.md

 By the end of this tutorial, you will be able to:
   - Explain what's and why PipeCD
   - Experiment with PipeCD locally
-  - Deploy applications with your own pipelines
+  - Deploy with your own pipelines

 ## Table of Contents

+We recommend reading in order.

 1. [Overview](./10-whats-pipecd/)
    - Quickly learn about PipeCD's overview and strengths.